mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 }
 ```

-## Generating your reports manually
+## Manually create report

-Generate your reports manually by configuring three instances: creation, query, and download.
+You have various resources at your disposal that will allow you to interact with your reports manually.

-### 1. Creation
+### Create report

-Perform a POST to the API by specifying the desired start and end dates as follows:
+Make a POST request to the API to manually generate a new report within a specific date range:

 [[[
 ```curl